 pypdf should typically only be released by one of the core maintainers / the core maintainer.
-At the moment, this is Martin Thoma.
+At the moment, this is either Martin Thoma or pubpub-zz and stefan6419846.

-Any owner of the py-pdf organization has also the technical permissions to release.
+Any owner of the py-pdf organization also has the technical permissions to release.